inaka/guidelines/README.md

 * Develops functional and non-functional features including tests and documentation as specified by the project stage and task description.
 * Attends and actively participates in the daily stand-up and other meetings.
-[Add a link to the dailies]
 * Follows the guidelines regarding tools and applications that can be used in the project.
 * Follows code conventions as defined in the corresponding guidelines document.